inghamemerson/wellness-ip/ecosystem.md

 The digital presence is broken down into six primary concerns: Design, Marketing, eCommerce, Native App, Web API, and Education.
 Each area is then outlined with important steps or details that are relevant to manifesting the product or presence.

+Some of the efforts can be collapsed so they are managed under one roof, the pros and cons of those decisions are a conversation as there are various ways that can impact management, flexibility, and overall experience.

 ## Design
 The design effort focuses on establishing a foundation that informs our decisions when generating any item that has a visual component.
 This is essentially every single item from the product itself, packaging, user manuals, emails, websites, instagram posts, ads, etc.